Combaning, New South Wales

 Combaning is a rural community in the north east part of the Riverina.
-It is situated by road, about 3 kilometres west of Springdale and 13 kilometres east of Temora.
-At the 2006 census, Combaning had a population of 214 people.
+By road it is about 3 kilometres west of Springdale and 13 kilometres east of Temora.
+At the 2021 census, Combaning had a population of 100 people.

 The place name Combaning is derived from the local Aboriginal (Yuin) word meaning 'to hold water'.

 Combaning railway station

 A railway station on the branch line to Lake Cargelligo served the community between 1893 and 1975.